ikust/hello-pinnedcerts/README.md

 ```
 The constructed httpClient will only allow requests to a hosts that are signed with the certificates provided in keystore file.

+Some additional information on certificate pinning in Android can be found here: http://nelenkov.blogspot.com/2012/12/certificate-pinning-in-android-42.html